jlooper/jlooper/README.md

 ✨ I am Head of Academic Advocacy at AWS.

-✨ I worked at Microsoft for a while too, co-leading the Academic Team in DevRel among other activities.
+✨ I worked at Microsoft for several years, co-leading the Academic Team in DevRel among other activities.
+I've also worked in nonprofits, small startups, and medium sized companies.

 ✨ I've written some amazing curricula while at my time at Microsoft that ranks very high on GitHub and has millions of views.
 It's not in the shape I left it, but if you'd like to see it as I originally designed it, with images intact, a fork is [here](https://github.com/jlooper/Web-Dev-For-Beginners).
 This is how this curriculum was designed and should look.
 I also kept copies of the ML, AI, IoT and Data Science curricula which you can find here as well.